LanaMirko04/slog/README.md

 #include <slog.h>

 int main(int argc, char *argv[]) {
+  SLOG_INIT(NULL, true); // set to false if you don't need debug logs

   SLOG_INFO("This is an info message");
   SLOG_DEBUG("This is a debug message");
   SLOG_WARNING("This is a warning message");